elaine-luckey/Elaine-Luckey-Portfolio/README.md

 ## Link to Deployed Application

-## Screentshot of Deployed Application
+## Screenshot of Deployed Application